chesterkyles/TIL/network_fundamentals/README.md

 # Network Fundamentals

-This explores socket programming, command-line tools, OSI layer protocols such as HTTP, FTP, etc. This also includes the basics and fundamentals of computer networking such as how host computers communicate with each other.
+This explores socket programming, command-line tools, OSI layer protocols, etc. This also includes the basics and fundamentals of computer networking such as how host computers communicate with each other.

 ## Modules